Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Related Work

 Recent years have seen increased interests in program logics with abilities to reason about nondeterminism in varying ways.
 This was spurred by Incorrectness Logic \cite{il}, which advocated for using angelic nondeterminism to identify programs that \emph{sometimes} have undesirable behavior.
-Subsequently, new logics such as Outcome Logic \cite{outcome,zilberstein2024outcome,zilberstein2024demonic}, Hyper Hoare Logic \cite{hyperhoare}, Exact Separation Logic \cite{maksimovi_c2023exact}, Local Completeness Logic \cite{Bruni2021ALF,brunijacm}, and Quantitative Hyper Weakest Pre \cite{zhang2024quantitative} emerged with the ability to reason about both angelic and and demonic nondeterminism in a single framework.
+Subsequently, new logics such as Outcome Logic \cite{outcome,zilberstein2024outcome,zilberstein2025demonic,zilberstein2024probabilistic}, Hyper Hoare Logic \cite{hyperhoare}, Exact Separation Logic \cite{maksimovi_c2023exact}, Local Completeness Logic \cite{Bruni2021ALF,brunijacm}, and Quantitative Hyper Weakest Pre \cite{zhang2024quantitative} emerged with the ability to reason about both angelic and and demonic nondeterminism in a single framework.

-However, none of those logics included the ability to reason about nontermination; while they can be used to prove that programs \emph{sometimes} terminate or \emph{always} diverge, they cannot be used to prove that programs \emph{always} terminate, or \emph{sometimes} diverge.
+However, none of the above logics handle nontermination; while they can be used to prove that programs \emph{sometimes} terminate or \emph{always} diverge, they cannot be used to prove that programs \emph{always} terminate, or \emph{sometimes} diverge.
 The former is the well-known total correctness property \cite{manna1974axiomatic}.
-The latter is useful in real world program analysis, as many codebases have detrimental nontermination bugs that can be found with new static analysis tools \cite{raad2024nontermproving}.
-Total Outcome Logic is the only logic that subsumes all of the aforementioned abilities.
+The latter is useful in program analysis, as many codebases have nontermination bugs that can be found with new static analysis tools \cite{raad2024nontermproving}.
+To our knowledge, Total Outcome Logic is the only logic that subsumes all of the aforementioned abilities.

-In an orthogonal line of work, \citet{cousot2024calculational} described a framework for generating program logics calculationally by composing abstractions.
-While this framework supports partial and total correctness as well as incorrectness, those abilities do not stem from a single logic, but rather it provides a means for obtaining inference rules for specialized logics.
+This proliferation of logics sparked efforts to {\em taxonomize} them in terms of weakening relations, Galois connections, and contrapositives.
+For instance, \citet{zhang:quantitative-sp} began to organize logics by their characterizations in terms of predicate transformers.
+Through this lens, they discovered new logics such as \emph{partial incorrectness logic}.
+The taxonomy of \citet{zhang:quantitative-sp} was extended by \citet{verscht2025taxonomy}, who characterize 16+ Hoare-like logics spanning three dimensions of program analysis: (1) correctness vs. incorrectness, (2) totality vs. partiality, and (3) angelic vs. demonic nondeterminism. \citet{cousot2024calculational} described a framework for generating program logics calculationally by composing abstractions, resulting in a similar taxonomy of 12 logics, arranged in a cube, where (non)termination reasoning forms a major axis.

+While both taxonomies support partial and total correctness as well as incorrectness, their focus is to show how these emerge separately as specialized capabilities of disjoint logics. \TOL subsumes both taxonomies, uniting these different forms of reasoning under a single metatheoretic foundation.
+Moreover, intermediate specifications in \TOL enable reusable proof fragments, as they can be weakened to prove the various triples featured in correctness and incorrectness logics.